locene/artsolete/README.md

 #### 002. [Maze](https://artsolete.locene.com/002)

-_"I finally reached the center of the maze, and what I found, guarded by the endless black walls, was something so fragile - a rosewood tree."_
+_"...
+I finally reached the center of the maze, and what I found, guarded by the endless black walls, was something so fragile - a rosewood tree."_

 <p align="right">- <a href='https://trow.cc/board/showtopic=26692'><i>Maze by Ænigmaze</i></a></p>